-The Enterprise Architecture Implementation Wheel offers a practical and pragmatic approach to implementing a fundamental Enterprise Architecture.
-The method is developed to help organizations get started with architecture, so that they can build on it over time.
+The Enterprise Architecture Implementation Wheel is a practical and pragmatic approach to developing and implementing a fundamental Enterprise Architecture.

 The method is visualized by means of a wheel.
 It is built around a central circle, called Enterprise Architecture.

 The image below is interactive.
-You can click on the various slices (parts) to learn more about that specific part.
+Click on the various slices (parts) to learn more about that specific part.

 Enterprise Architecture Implementation Wheel